ranibasna/Reproducible-research-with-R-/docs/Git.md

     From now on you do not need to specify to where you are pushing inside this git project. git push is enough.

-* If you go to your github project page you can see that all the files are their.
-Also, they are on lated version.
+* If you go to your GitHub project page you can see that all the files are there.
+Also, they are on the latest version.
 You can check that.

 ## Branching with Git